Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Appendix Introduction

 \section{Appendix Introduction}

 In this appendix we present additional details and results beyond what could be presented in the main manuscript.
 To distinguish the two documents, alpha-numeric labels are used in this document while numeric labels are used in the main paper.
 Section~\ref{sec:addldata} provides additional results from the data application.
+Section~\ref{sec:jointriskpred} describes the use of fitted illness-death models for individualized risk prediction, and presents an example using the data application.
 Section~\ref{sec:proof} provides the proof of Theorem~\ref{th:main}.
-Section~\ref{sec:gradhess} defines likelihood-related functions for frailty-illness death models.
+Section~\ref{sec:gradhess} defines likelihood-related functions for frailty-based parametric illness death models.
 Section~\ref{sec:lemmas} defines and proves technical lemmas used in the main result.
 Section~\ref{sec:addlsims} presents additional simulation details and results.
+Section~\ref{sec:algodetails} presents additional algorithmic details for optimization.
 Section~\ref{sec:splines} summarizes other spline-based hazard specifications.